dmmlynarczyk/learn/azure/notes/05_monitor-and-maintain-azure-resources.md

 1. **Verify the VM settings**: check if the VM is healthy and protected.
 2. **Run a failover**: in the failover tab, you are required to choose a recovery point.
 3. **Re=protect the VM**: after failover, you re-protect the VM in the secondary region so that it replicates back to the primary region.

+### Azure Backup Vault

+- **Azure Backup Vault** is explicitly designed for managing the lifecycle of Azure Managed Disk snapshots in a policy-driven manner.
+  - It provides fast operational backup and recovery for managed disks directly from snapshots.
+  - *Provides low administrative overhead and low cost, as it only stored incremental changes after the first snapshot.*

+### Azure Backup Center

+- **Azure Backup Center**: provides a single, unified management experience across Azure for governing, monitoring, operating, and analyzing backups at scale.
+  - It allows you to create and manage Backup Vaults from a centralized console.

 ## Service Health